TomWebster98/TomWebster98/README.md

 MSc Advanced Motorsport Mechatronics student at Cranfield University and first-class MPhys Physics with Astrophysics graduate from the University of Sussex.
 Experienced in control systems and software engineering, model-based system architecture, material mechanics testing and experimental design; in addition to STEM outreach and communications.
 Currently working towards a chartership in engineering (CEng) with the IET.

-Passionate about Motorsport engineering and strategy, particularly Formula 1 and BTCC.
-Current projects focus on **race strategy data analysis, high-performance powertrain control system modelling, and MATLAB/Simulink.**
+Passionate about Motorsport race strategy, vehicle dynamics and controls.
+Current projects focus on **F1 race strategy data analysis, race strategy optimisation, and vehicle dynamics modelling with MATLAB/Simulink.**

 ### What I'm Doing:

 - 📚 &nbsp; Completing an MSc in Advanced Motorsport Mechatronics at Cranfield University (09/2023 - 09/2024).
 - 🛠 &nbsp; I mainly work with Model-Based Engineering tools, such as Capella and Simulink, in addition to high-level programming languages such as MATLAB and Python, specifically utilising Python modules like pandas, numpy, matplotlib, dash and plotly for data processing and visualisation.
-- 🌱 &nbsp; I’m continually learning new skills with MATLAB and Simulink in addition to Motorsport engineering topics such as vehicle dynamics, aerodynamics and race strategy.
+- 🌱 &nbsp; I’m learning new techniques in race strategy analysis and optimisation, completing my MSc thesis with a focus on the application Monte-Carlo techniques to this area
 - 👨🏻‍💻 &nbsp; My personal projects are available on [GitHub.](https://github.com/TomWebster98?tab=repositories)
 - 📫 &nbsp; Reach out on [LinkedIn!](https://www.linkedin.com/in/tom-webster98/)